 - Design case studies and client spotlight posts for your blog and social media channels.

-- Have your clients write their own posts to feature on your site.
+- Have your clients write posts to feature on your site.

 - Create video recaps that highlight successful listings/closings.

-There are a number of ways to expand your referral network.
-Referring your vendor list to current and past clients as well as other agents will place you in a rewarding position.
+There are several ways to expand your referral network.
+Referring your vendor list to current and past clients and other agents will place you in a rewarding position.
 The generosity you provide to clients and vendors will go a long way in their books.

-Vendors you may want to refer to clients would include painters, roofers, lenders, landscapers and so on.
-Vendors you may want to refer to other real estate agents would include interior design, real estate photography, professional staging and more.
+Vendors you may want to refer to clients would include painters, roofers, lenders, landscapers, etc. Vendors you may wish to refer to other real estate agents would consist of interior design, real estate photography, professional staging, and more.

 Maintaining a strong network of reliable vendors is a win-win and will build your reputation as a real estate agent who is happy to grow with others.

 Referrals are one of the most beneficial business strategies for real estate agents.
 They bring invaluable business and can often position you as a thought-leader in your community.

 Be Appreciative of Referrals

 Once you have an audience that can provide you referrals, it’s essential to reach out to them.
 Make sure to check in with your network and thank them for any lead they send your way, even if they didn’t work with you.
 Do this by a written postcard, in-person, or over the phone; avoid sending a text or email.
 By being personable and authentic, you show that you truly appreciate their willingness to spread the good word about you!